 You do not need any special vaccination before entering Morocco (e.g. against yellow fever, typhoid, viral hepatitis B, …) from Slovakia.
 At the moment (August 2022) there are only special requests regarding the Covid-19 pandemic.
 All travelers over the age of 12 entering Morocco by air must present:

-- valid vaccination certificate – while no more than 4 months have passed since the administration of the 2nd dose, in case they have passed, the passenger must have 3 doses of the vaccine,
+- valid vaccination certificate – while no more than 4 months have passed since the administration of the 2nd dose, in case they have passed, the passenger must have a new dose of the vaccine,

 - or a negative PCR test no older than 72 hours before boarding the plane